chelseabee/chelseabee/README.md

 - 👋 Hi, I’m @chelseabee
 - 👀 I’m currently interested in all things front end
-- 🌱 I’m currently learning JavaScript loops, and starting to think about what I actually need to know to land a real job.
-Trying to shape a learning plan for leetcode type problems while creating web pages for my portfolio, and further my knowledge of css tools.
-I have found that learning multiple things at once keeps me much more engaged vs trying to only learn one topic at a time.
+- 🌱 I’m currently learning JavaScript ----- still .... is it this hard for everyone to grasp?
+Currently revisting some free code camp curriculum, and I feel like im understanding more, but I am having a hard time, switching from these small tutorial tasks to real world application.
+I feel like whenever I need a Jacascript element for my webpages I am googling and finding out how to do it rather than implementing it myself.... is this how it is?
+I think I am at a point where I need some mentorship or code-friendship.
 - 💞️ I’m looking to make connections with other code newbies
 - 📫 How to reach me: chelsea.bush@wsu.edu